firedancer-io/solana_dissector/README.md

 This might get fixed in the future, but for now, you have to use "Decode As" to select a protocol if the hardcoded mapping fails.

+## Security

+This dissector is written in pure Lua, so it can be safely used on any packet capture.
+Crafted captures might cause Wireshark to crash (gracefully) or run out-of-memory.
+This is considered a bug that I will fix, time permitting.

+This plugin has limited support for reassembling blocks from shreds.
+Signature verification is not supported so the reassembled output is not trustworthy.

 ## Development

 - 🚧 Gossip protocol